Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## Overview of features XDK device agent

-The device agent allows to send measurements from the XDK to yout Cumulocity tenant.
+The device agent allows to send measurements from the XDK to your Cumulocity tenant.
 These measurements can be visualised in dashboards.
-The device managment app in Cumulocity supports to send operation commands to the XDK: change configuration of sensors, stop/start publishing measurements and restarting the device.
+In the downstream direction  operation commands can be sent to the XDK using the device managment app in Cumulocity: change configuration of sensors, stop/start publishing measurements and restarting the device.
-The device agent sends its current configuration to the tenant.
+To get an idea of the currently active configuration the device agent sends its current configuration to the tenant.
 So in the devicemanagment app you can view always the currently active configuration.

 But before running the XDK in OPERATION mode you have to register the device in your Cumulocity tenant.
 Initially the XDK is in REGISTRATION mode.
 The registration is achieved automatically through the bootstrap meachnism.
 This is described in further detail [here](https://cumulocity.com/guides/rest/device-integration/).